ahuffman/ansible-hosts/README.md

 ## Role Variables

-You should override this spec at the host_vars level
+You should override this spec at the host_vars level.
+These settings apply to a specific host, and the hostname will be set with the Ansible hostname module based on the hosts_hostname.hostname variable.  /etc/hosts will update the loopback IPv4 and IPv6 entries with the appropriate hostname and FQDN from this spec.
+Additional IPs can be added with `add_ip` and will add the aliases specified under alias to those host entries.

        `hosts_hostname`:
          `hostname`: ''